ontologyportal/SUMOjEdit/README.txt

 Installation
 =============================
+- edit build.xml to conform to your paths
 - Install SigmaKEE as per the README at https://github.com/ontologyportal/sigmakee
 - install jEdit.
 On Ubuntu this is "sumo apt-get install jedit"
 - clone SUMOjEdit, then execute "ant" from the top SUMOjEdit directory